alma-pad/produce/README-REACT.md

 Themes are applied via CSS custom properties (`--color-primary`, `--color-secondary`, etc.) which are updated in the `SeasonContext` when the period changes.
 This ensures smooth transitions across all components.

-## Migration Notes

-The original HTML/JS files are preserved.
-The React version uses:
-- Vite for build tooling
-- React Router for navigation
-- Context API for state management
-- All original CSS preserved with transitions added